atlregional/atltransit.org/pages/getting-around.md

 [Learn more about Atlanta's transit agencies and where they operate »](/about/agencies)

-### Express service
+### Commuter Bus & Express Services

-GRTA Xpress (along with GCT and CobbLinc) brings commuters to and from central business districts during peak commute times.
+GRTA Xpress, GCT and CobbLinc bring commuters to and from central business districts during peak commute times, and offer services with limited stops.

 Express Park & Ride lots are located in the following counties:

-- Clayton,
-- Cherokee,
-- Cobb,
-- DeKalb,
-- Douglas,
-- Forsyth,
-- Fulton,
-- Gwinnett,
-- Henry,
-- Paulding,
-- and Rockdale.
+Clayton, Cherokee, Cobb, DeKalb, Douglas, Forsyth, Fulton, Gwinnett, Henry, Paulding, and Rockdale.

 [<i class="fa fa-car right-5"></i>Find a Park & Ride location near you](/maps/parknride)